Skip to main content

 • Great for entertaining: Ditch those frozen appetizers now!
 If you want a spread to remember at your next gathering, then you’re sure to impress your guests with temaki!
 I don’t know someone who doesn’t love sushi, so there are options for everyone

 • Simple assembly: No need for special equipment, such as the bamboo mat you need when you’re making regular sushi rolls!
-Furthermore, you’ll see that all the sushi cones follow a similar process, so it’s just a matter of practice and you’ll be well on your way!
+Furthermore, you’ll see that all the cones follow a similar process, so it’s just a matter of practice and you’ll be well on your way!

-How Do You Eat Temaki Hand Rolls?
+How Do You Eat Temaki Hand Rolls?▼

 Well, you just hold it and eat it!
 Just kidding!
-Sushi cones are served either as a type of sushi or as their own starter in restaurants.
+Sushi hand rolls are served either as a type of sushi or as their own starter in restaurants.
 You can have them with other types of sushi rolls, gyoza or dumplings, tempura, or soup.
 Hand rolls are quite versatile, so you can really mix and match them with anything to make a satisfying and delicious restaurant-quality meal at home!

 You can also serve with a variety of condiments and dipping sauces.
 Here are some options:

-Equipment To Make Sushi Hand Rolls
+Equipment to Make Sushi Hand Rolls

 The exact tools you’ll need will depend on which hand rolls you want to make.
 If you want to make them all, well, you’ll need everything!

-Tips to Make the Best Temaki At Home
+Tips to Make the Best Temaki at Home

 • Having pre-fried tempura already on hand will save you a lot of stress and work as you focus on getting the temakis just right.
 Make sure to fry the tempura for 1 minute or so before assembling in the cone for a fresh crisp.